 The need for a wellness program at The University of Alabama was recognized by the Faculty/Staff Benefits Committee, the Faculty Senate, and administrators in April 2005.
 The Health Promotion & Wellness program was then proposed to integrate and coordinate currently available resources for wellness; assess the perceived needs of employees for health promotion, prevention, disease management and population health management; engage and establish a culture of wellness within The University of Alabama.

-Dr. Rebecca Kelly was hired in Fall 2006 as the first Director of Health Promotion and Wellness.
 In January 2007, the Office of Health Promotion was established to create and sustain a culture of health and wellness within the University community, while responding to the needs of employee family members.
-The Office of Health Promotion & Wellness is a part of the Office for Academic Affairs, reporting to Dr. Joe Benson, Interim Provost.
-We are located in Russell Hall, rooms 319-321.
+In 2019 with an additional focus of promoting work-life balance, our office name was revised to Wellness and Work-Life, a part of the UA Department of Human Resources, reporting to the VP of Human Resources.
+We are located in the Employee Resource Center, 1515 Flint River Drive.

 To be a nationally recognized leader of university health & wellness programs, united in our commitment to enhancing the quality of life for all served.